GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-If your program needs to import any of the six recognized data types (data table, grid, image, CPT, PostScript, or text table) you will use either the GMT_Read_Data_ or GMT_Get_Data_ functions.
-The former is typically used when reading from files, streams (e.g., ``stdin``), or an open file handle, while the latter is only used with a registered resource via its unique ID.
+If your program needs to import any of the six recognized data types (data table, grid, image, CPT, PostScript, or text table) you will use the GMT_Read_Data_ or GMT_Read_VirtualFile functions.
+The former is typically used when reading from files, streams (e.g., ``stdin``), or an open file handle, while the latter is only used to read from memory.
 Because of the similarities of these six import functions we use an generic form that covers all of them.

 Import from a file, stream, or handle